EPIC 10 Weeks

-6.0||5.0 with a minimum of 4.5 in listening and reading, and a minimum of 5.0 in speaking and writing|
+|6.0||5.0 with a minimum of 4.5 in listening and reading, and a minimum of 5.0 in speaking and writing|

-Update: See the latest (10/06/2020) Entry Requirements (PDF 310KB) for the other tests we accept, including PTE, TOEFL iBT and iBT Special Home Edition, Trinity and LanguageCert.
+Update: See the latest Entry Requirements (PDF 218KB) for the other tests we accept, including PTE, TOEFL iBT and iBT Special Home Edition, Trinity and LanguageCert.

 EPIC is Exam Preparation Intensive Course.
 EPIC courses are English exam preparation for students with a conditional offer for an undergraduate or postgraduate UAL course.
 EPIC courses are only open to students who were unable to join Pre-sessional courses.

 EPIC courses prepare students for the UAL Progress Test.
 This test is written and used by University of the Arts London and it includes reading, writing, listening and speaking.
 Students need to achieve the required grades in the UAL Progress Test before they can move to their main course at UAL.

-Because of the coronavirus situation, the course starts online.
-The course will continue in London for face to face teaching and assessment from early autumn.
+Because of the coronavirus situation, we started the 2020 course online.
+The course continued in London for face to face teaching and assessment from early autumn.
 Currently, we are carefully monitoring the COVID situation to determine the course delivery mode(s) for 2021.

 While the course is online, you will have: